urcs-sync/ralloc/README.md

 PMDK if you want to run benchmarks with it

 ## Usage
-NOTE: all following commands assume that you are in the root directory of this repo.
+All following commands assume that you are in the root directory of this repo.

 By default, Ralloc creates files in NVM mounted at `/mnt/pmem/`.
-If you instead want to emulate using DRAM, i.e., create files in `/dev/shm/`, please define macro `SHM_SIMULATING` while building.
-More details are provided in the *macros* Section below.
+If you want to instead emulate using DRAM, i.e., create files in `/dev/shm/`, please define macro `SHM_SIMULATING` while building.
+More details can be found in the *macros* Section below.

 ### Use Ralloc in your projects